matthew-64/Hydra2_Adversarial_NIDS/README.md

-# Hydra2 Testing Adversarial Defences of NIDS in SDN
+# Hydra2 Testing Adversarial Defences of a Network Intrusion Dectaction System.

 This repository contains the code for Hydra2, which encapsulates  Neptune, a machine learning based network intrusion detection system (NIDS) for Software-Defined Networks (SDN).